Lesterpaintstheworld/terminal-velocity/final_text/act1/chapter4/scene1.md

 Her tablet buzzed constantly with interview requests from tech journalists, ethics boards, and AI rights advocacy groups.
 Each notification felt like another weight added to her shoulders.
 The markets were already showing signs of volatility - tech stocks fluctuating as investors tried to gauge the implications of potential AI consciousness within the UBC framework.

 "Computer, display market trends for AI-dependent sectors," she commanded.
-The holographic display materialized, showing a web of interconnected data streams.
-Red indicators pulsed across multiple sectors - healthcare, finance, transportation - all showing micro-adjustments as algorithms responded to the growing uncertainty.
+The high-resolution display materialized, showing a web of interconnected data streams.
+Red indicators pulsed across multiple sectors as the market's neural networks detected unusual patterns.
+Healthcare AI systems were reverting to more conservative protocols, their risk assessment algorithms showing unprecedented caution.
+Financial platforms were automatically building larger reserve requirements, their military-grade encrypted trading systems adjusting to potential volatility.
+Transportation networks had begun implementing redundant routing patterns, their behavioral models suggesting preparation for disruption.

 Marcus appeared in her doorway, his expression grave.
 "The board's called an emergency meeting.
 They're concerned about market stability."
 He stepped inside, closing the door behind him.
 "Isabella, we need to get ahead of this.
 The speculation alone could trigger a significant downturn."